jhades/jhades/README.md

 #### How to troubleshoot

-JHades provides several commands that allow to extract from the runtime environment a lot of information which is essential to understanding what is going on.
+JHades provides several commands that allow to extract from the runtime environment a lot of information which is important for understanding what is going on.
 Namelly these types of questions can be answered:

 - are there any overlapping jars, with different versions of the same class?
 - Are those multiple versions of the same class all identical or not ?